giellalt/giellalt.github.io/MaturityClassification.md

 * fragmentary grammar/model/layout
 * less than 1k lexical entries
-* only available by building locally, may not build at all
+* may not build at all
+* Divvun Manager:
+    * might not be available
+    * only available in the nightly channel

 ## Alpha ![Maturity: Production](https://img.shields.io/badge/Maturity-Alpha-red.svg)

 * grammar/model/layout mostly complete
 * lexicon between 1k and 10k entries
+* Divvun Manager:
+    * is available
-* only available for internal testing
+    * only available in the nightly channel
 * rule of thumb: it can be built locally and used for something

 ## Beta ![Maturity: Production](https://img.shields.io/badge/Maturity-Beta-yellow.svg)